Have you ever wondered why some people seem to get so much done and know how to develop good habits?

 If you’re like most people, you’re much better at beating yourself up for a bad performance than you are at rewarding yourself for a good one.

-When it comes to managing ourselves, for some reason, we seem to prefer the stick to the carrot.
+When it comes to managing ourselves, we seem to prefer the stick to the carrot for some reason.
 And that’s a shame because research has shown that celebrating your progress is crucial for your motivation.